webbuilders-group/silverstripe-translatablerouting/README.md

 ## Usage
-You must add the following methods to your Page.php for this module to function properly.
+You must add the following methods to your Page class for this module to function properly.
 ```php
 /**
  * Return the link for this {@link SiteTree} object, with the {@link Director::baseURL()} included.